SkyeVault/Main/rainkeep/README.md

 The `rainkeep` folder contains:

-- `static/blog-html/` – Terminal-styled HTML blog posts (DevLog format)
+- `static/blog-html/` - Terminal-styled HTML blog posts (DevLog format)
-- `src/pages/blog/index.astro` – Auto-generated blog index listing all logs
+- `src/pages/blog/index.astro` - Blog index listing all logs
-- `styles/` – Minimal CSS and typography tailored to terminal aesthetics
+- `styles/` - Minimal CSS and typography tailored to terminal aesthetics
-- `README.md` – This file
+- `README.md` - You are here.

 The site is served via Netlify and optionally mirrored to IPFS for decentralized access.